schimar/skallel/README.md

 import zarr
 ```

-I recommend converting your vcf to zarr for easier reading, which can be done as follows:
+I recommend converting your vcf to zarr for faster reading, which can be done as follows:
 ```

 vcfPath = 'your_file.vcf'